bowlneudel/spiders-song/README.md

 ### How is Branch ID used in the Max patch?
   - At playback, nodes are each given a "Node ID" by appropriately truncating the Branch ID
   - Therefore, a node shared between different branches will always output an identical Node ID, while each Branch ID is unique
-  - The least significant (latest) digit of a Node ID is used to apply the pitch interval rule
+  - The least significant (latest, last) digit of a Node ID is used to apply the pitch interval rule
   - The Node ID is hashed to produce a short deterministic pseudorandom number (by default 1-12), used for repeatable timbral evolution
     - NodeID_Hash controls a routing matrix, determining which timbral parameter(s) a single "mutation" value (an estimate of evolutionary distance) will affect.